 If you do owe taxes, here are some steps you can take to deal with the debt:

 - Contact the CRA immediately: The Canada Revenue Agency doesn’t want to drag you through court cases, so they are often willing to work out a payment plan.
 If you can prove that you absolutely do not have the means to pay your owing taxes in a short amount of time, you may be able to work out a multi-year payment plan.

 - The Taxpayer Relief Provision: If your tax situation meets certain criteria, your case may be forwarded to the Minister of National Revenue.
 Should your case be approved, you could receive tax penalty and interest relief.

 - Save and spend responsibly: You should consider establishing a savings account for tax purposes and other emergencies.
 Being able to pay a portion of your tax bill is better than not paying anything.

 Knowing what actions affects your credit score is important in keeping your credit score high.

 While your taxes only affect your credit if they become a substantial debt, many other elements come into play when determining your credit score:

-- Payment History.
-The largest part of your credit score is based on how well you pay your bills and owing amounts on credit products.
-It takes into consideration late, short and missed payments – which can negatively affect your credit score.
+- Payment History: The largest part of your credit score is based on how well you pay your bills and owing amounts on credit products.
+It takes into consideration late, short, and missed payments – all of which can negatively affect your credit score.

-- Credit History.
-How long you’ve possessed your credit products also impacts your credit score.
-Debts that you’ve carried, and maintain good payments on, for many years look better than newer debts.
+- Credit History: The amount of time you’ve had your credit products also impacts your credit score.
+Debts that you’ve carried and maintain good payments on for many years look better than newer debts.

-- Credit Product Variety.
-The credit bureaus also like to see a variety of cresot products, not just credit cards.
+- Credit Product Variety: Credit bureaus also like to see a variety of credit products, not just credit cards.
 This includes loans, mortgages and lines of credit.